Keyboard shortcuts

 Custom Functions

-Register custom functions when creating the engine:
+Register custom action handlers when creating the engine:

 #![allow(unused)]